Home » Cuisine Type » Greek-Inspired Recipes » Authentic Fasolatha Recipe (Greek White Bean Soup)

 Calories: 281kcalCarbohydrates: 37gProtein: 13gFat: 10gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 7gSodium: 219mgPotassium: 872mgFiber: 9gSugar: 2gVitamin A: 3456IUVitamin C: 10mgCalcium: 133mgIron: 5mg

-Did You Make This Recipe?Please leave a rating and comment below!
+Did You Make This Recipe?Please leave a rating and comment below, let us know what you loved about it!

 This post may contain affiliate links.
-As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
-Thank you for supporting the brands that support The Herbeevore and our beehives!
+I may earn from qualifying purchases from affiliate programs, at no additional cost to you.
+Please read our privacy policy for more information.

-6 Comments
+4 Comments

 Leave a Reply